Capture of USS Chesapeake: Gunnery duel

 Chesapeake, left, shortening sail as she bears down on Shannon, who has backed her main topsail to await the American ship.
 Aquatint by Robert Dodd, London, 1813.

 The commencement of the action, with the two frigates exchanging gunfire at close range.
 Lithograph by L. Haghe, London, 1830.

-The crisis-point of the engagement – Chesapeake (right) has run ahead of Shannon and is 'luffing up' out of control, and presenting her stern quarter to Shannon's broadside.
-If the image is entirely accurate it must represent the moment after Chesapeakes helm had been destroyed, but before her fore-topsail halyard was shot away.
+The crisis-point of the engagement: Chesapeake has run ahead of Shannon, has luffed up, and is presenting her stern quarter to Shannons broadside.

-As the American ship approached, Broke spoke to his crew, ending with a description of his philosophy of gunnery, "Throw no shot away.
+As the American ship approached, Broke spoke to his crew, ending with a description of his philosophy of gunnery: "Throw no shot away.
 Aim every one.
 Keep cool.
 Work steadily.
 Fire into her quarters – maindeck to maindeck, quarterdeck to quarterdeck.
 Don't try to dismast her.
 Kill the men and the ship is yours."